juanseDev31/fit-zone/README.md

 # Fit Zone

 ## Description
-**Fit Zone** is a Python project that implements a connection pool for interacting with a MySQL database using the **DAO (Data Access Object)** pattern.
+**Fit Zone** is a basic Python project (CRUD) that implements a connection pool for interacting with a MySQL database using the **DAO (Data Access Object)** pattern.
 The project ensures secure management of sensitive information such as database credentials through environment variables.

 ## Features
 - **Connection Pooling**: Efficient management of database connections.